Help Your Child Cope With Asthma

 What triggers asthma symptoms?

-According to the AAAAI, asthma is often triggered by an allergic reaction to things in the environment, including:
+According to the AAAAI, asthma is often triggered by a respiratory infection or an allergic reaction to things in the environment, including:

 - Pet dander—the dust in the fur of furry or feathered animals

 - Smoke from tobacco or campfires

 - Dust mites in house dust, bedding, stuffed animals, carpeting or upholstered furniture